totalspectrum/spin2cpp/doc/basic.md

 ### CLKSET

 ```
-  clkset(mode, freq, xsel)
+  clkset(mode, freq)
 ```
 Propeller built in function.
 On the P1, this acts the same as the Spin `clkset` function.
 On P2, this does two `hubset` instructions, the first to set the oscillator and the second (after a short delay) to actually enable it.
-The `mode` parameter gives the setup value for the oscillator, and the second hubset to enable the oscillator uses `mode + xsel` as its parameter.
-If `xsel` is omitted, it defaults to `3`.
+The `mode` parameter gives the setup value for the oscillator.
+For backwards compatibility, if the xsel field (bottom 2 bits) is 0b00 then 0b11 is used instead.

 For example:
 ```